richgel999/bc7enc_rdo/README.md

-bc7enc - Fast, single source file BC1-5 and BC7/BPTC GPU texture encoders with optional Rate Distortion Optimization (RDO) support.
+bc7enc - Fast, single source file BC1-5 and BC7 (BPTC) GPU texture encoders with optional Rate Distortion Optimization (RDO).

 This repo is a work in progress.
 RDO BC1/4 is in and working okay, but I'm going to be rewriting it next.
 BC7 RDO is in and working surprisingly well.
 I have only minimally tested the new RDO BC7 encoder, especially on alpha textures.
 You can see examples of the RDO BC7 encoder's current output [here](https://richg42.blogspot.com/2021/02/more-rdo-bc7-encoding.html).